Nasser Al-Khelaifi: Paris Saint-Germain

 In the 2018–19 UEFA Champions League knockout phase, they lost to Manchester United at home after leading with two goals at Old Trafford in the first leg.
 PSG lost at home 1–3 (3–3 on aggregate) and were knocked out by the away-goal rule.

-In June 2025, after PSG won their first-ever UEFA Champions League title on June 1, marking a historic achievement for the club, Al-Khelaifi announced that he is considering moving the club from the Parc des Princes to a larger stadium outside Paris, such as Massy or Poissy, following the city’s refusal to sell the Parc.
-The move aims to boost revenue with a bigger venue but risks alienating fans and weakening PSG’s historic identity, especially as rivals like Paris FC gain momentum in the capital.
+In June 2025, after PSG won their first-ever UEFA Champions League title on June 1, marking a historic achievement for the club, Al-Khelaifi announced that he is considering moving the club from the Parc des Princes to a larger stadium outside Paris, such as Massy or Poissy, following the city's refusal to sell the Parc.
+The move aims to boost revenue with a bigger venue but risks alienating fans and weakening PSG's historic identity, especially as rivals like Paris FC gain momentum in the capital.

 In June 2012, QSi acquired the Paris Handball Club and merged it with the PSG sport franchise.
 Since 2012, Paris Saint-Germain Handball has won the LNH Division 1 five times, while reaching the EHF Champions League final in 2016–17 and the semi-finals in 2015–16 and 2017–18.

 BEIN Media Group

 On 31 December 2013, Al Jazeera Sport's global operations were spun out of Al Jazeera Media Network (AJMN) and rebranded as beIN Sports.
 A few months later, beIN Media Group was incorporated and became the official owner of beIN Sports branded networks as well as all other non-news and current affairs assets originally belonging to AJMN.
 BeIN Sports has 22 channels, including 17 HD channels, and broadcasts across the Middle East, North Africa, Europe, North America, Australia, and Asia.
 The strategy, aside from building the BeIN premium sports network, is to develop the group's ambitions in sports and entertainment in production, distribution, and digital media sectors.

 In October 2017, the Swiss courts opened an investigation against him for suspicion of private corruption in the allocation of television rights for the World Cups 2026 and 2030 for the Middle East and North Africa international media market.

 On 30 October 2020, Nasser Al-Khelaifi was cleared of charges of aggravated criminal mismanagement for his alleged part in a corruption trial involving former FIFA general secretary Jerome Valcke.
 However, he was found guilty of forging documents related to television rights for the World Cup and fined 24,000 Swiss francs ($26,500).
-According to the Swiss attorney general’s office, Valcke exploited his FIFA role between 2013 and 2015 to favour media partners he preferred by providing the media rights for various World Cup and Confederations Cup tournaments.
+According to the Swiss attorney general's office, Valcke exploited his FIFA role between 2013 and 2015 to favour media partners he preferred by providing the media rights for various World Cup and Confederations Cup tournaments.

+Executive and governance roles in international football

+Al-Khelaifi was a member of the organizing committee for the FIFA Club World Cup.

+He has been a member of the UEFA executive committee since 2019, becoming the first Arab to hold an UEFA position.
+In April 2021, he was appointed as chairman of European Football Clubs (EFC) by the executive board.
+In October 2025, he became its representative on the FIFA Council.